mosqu1t0/CodeSheep-SpringBoot/README.md

 needs <b>one cookie</b>
 - token: `xx.xxx.xx`

-return the list of codes and some page info
+return the list of codes and some page infos

 <b>example:</b>